-Eva also had throw cushions on the bed with hand-stitched colourful cartoon figures of hippos and other large animals.
+Eva also had throw cushions on the bed with hand-stitched whimsical hippos, frogs and turtles.
 Her room was so interesting that I would love to just sit and look at everything and wonder at how she must have made it.
-Eva was about twelve years older than I was and I adored her.
-She was also my God-Mother.
+Eva was twelve years my senior, my God-mother and I adored her.
 I was so lucky.

 One night when I was seven years old, I was curled up beside Amy who was reading her homework assignment to me aloud.
 She was attending the Walden School of Hairdressing at the time.
-I used to share Amy’s double bed with her.
+I shared Amy’s double bed with her.
 Eva walked in, all excited, and announced that she was going to Windsor to attend Mike Carruthers’s graduation from Law School.
-Mike was a school friend of hers who lived down the hill from us and who just loved Evie.
+Mike was a school friend of hers who lived down the hill and who just loved Eva.
 He wanted her as a girlfriend but, unfortunately, Eva really never could muster up those kinds of feelings for him.
-Eva however, still really liked Mike and was looking forward to the adventure of going down to Windsor to see his grad.
-We would, of course, stay with our relatives (on Mom’s side) and not at his apartment (which he shared with some other guy).
-I guess I was a type of chaperone for this mission and would keep Evie, my big sister that I was in awe of, company while she drove.
+Eva however, still really liked Mike as a friend and was looking forward to the adventure of going down to Windsor to attend his grad.
+We would, of course, stay with our relatives and not at his apartment (which he shared with some other guy).
+I guess I was a type of chaperone for this mission and would keep Eva, my big sister that I was in awe of, company while she drove.

 Eva said she would come in with me to freshen up while I used the toilet.
 As we walked in to the bathroom I noticed that the bathtub was different from our late 70s model in our brick bungalow in Walden.
 This tub had feet.
 Everything looked different and old, but really neat at the same time.
 Eva explained antiques to me as she applied some blush, mascara, then some blue eye-shadow and a bit of pinkish lipstick.
 I can remember feeling like I was learning a lot on this trip.